Individual therapy for romantic relationship issues & dating in NYC

 Learn how to express emotions or needs openly

-Unpack past relationship experiences and how they affect you
+Unpack past relationship experiences or attachment injuries and how they’ve affected you

 Learn effective responses to conflict and hurt